 - Screws alone, which requires surgery

 Your doctor may give you pain medicine depending on your level of pain.
-Your doctor will order more x-rays while the bone heals.
-The x-rays will help to make sure that the bones have not shifted.
+Your doctor will order more X-rays while the bone heals to help make sure that the bones have not shifted.

 To help reduce your chance of getting a wrist fracture, take the following steps:

 - Do not put yourself at risk for trauma to the wrist bones.